 The voice spoke again.
 Gothi pointed at her Chief, singling him out.
-She held her finger there long, and when she gave Stoick a penetrating gaze, he remembered she was the instrument of the gods.
+She held her finger there long, gazing at him, and saw him start.
+Gothi was his priestess, Berk’s instrument of the gods.
 Gothi furthered the message and Stoick knew none of this came from her.
 She relaxed her hand and let the power drain away, weary.
 She and Stoick had much to think about after this meeting ended.

 She examined the men in the room.
 Spitelout was rubbing one eye in a gesture much like Stoick’s, and Gobber fiddled with his hook.
 She prodded Hiccup, and he returned to his earlier spot.
 The council members were trying to remember what was happening before the boy spoke.
 In a moment, Stoick or Gobber would restart matters, and they’d be dismissed.

 “Is that all, Stoick?
 You were about to let us go, and I’ve work waiting.”